PhamQuangBach/Gaming-data-pipeline/README.md

-# Gaming Data Pipeline — RAWG.io → Azure → Snowflake
+# Gaming Data Pipeline

-An end-to-end data engineering pipeline that ingests video game data from the [RAWG.io](https://rawg.io/apidocs) API, lands it in Azure, transforms it through a medallion architecture in Snowflake, and validates every change automatically via GitHub Actions.
+A cloud data pipeline that tracks daily video game releases.
+It pulls data from the [RAWG.io](https://rawg.io/apidocs) API, lands it in Azure, transforms it through a medallion architecture in Snowflake, and exposes the results through a public read-only API for consumption by a website.

-Built as a learning project to practice cloud data engineering: infrastructure-as-code, serverless ingestion, dbt transformations, and CI/CD.
+## What it does

+Every day, the pipeline:

+1. Fetches games released the previous day from RAWG.io, plus genre and platform lookup tables
+2. Archives the raw data in Azure Data Lake Storage and loads it into Snowflake
+3. Transforms it with dbt into clean, typed tables
+4. Produces analytics-ready tables
+5. Serves the results through a public API, ready for a frontend to consume

+The whole sequence runs automatically on a daily schedule with no manual intervention.

 ## Architecture